dilshanf/foodratings/README.md

 php artisan tinker
 User::factory()->create(['name' => 'test', 'email' => 'test@test.com', 'password' => bcrypt('12345678')]);

+6. Use command to run test
+php artisan test

-6. Use command to start the application or alternatively copy the folder to a web server php artisan serve
+7. Use command to start the application or alternatively copy the folder to a web server php artisan serve

 ## Design